-When you are creating you reward levels you want to first start with your margin on your product.
+Before you create reward levels, you want to find your margin on your product.
 For example, let’s say that I am bringing an innovative new guitar to Kickstarter called the BoomGuitar.

 To figure out my reward levels, we really want to use our margins as a decider.
 For the BoomGuitar, my margins look like this:

 The cost to produce your product is not the only margin you must take into account.
 You also have to take into account Kickstarter’s cost (9%) and your marketing cost (~25%).
 So for every sale, we will want to reduce the margin by 34% to play it safe.

 Now that we know our margins, it’s time to Reward Stack.
 Reward Stacking is a mashup of scarcity, urgency, and the power of the discount.
 Take your core product and offering multiple levels of discounts and a limited supply for that product.
 So for BoomGuitar we could do something like this: